hunter-teacher-cert/work_csci70900-tyl3452/meth1/01_lesson.md

 time: 3-5 mins

 Write down a sequence of steps that can be repeated to draw a pinwheel.
 (Image of pinwheel shown).
 Physically mimic the steps you would take starting at putting a pen down to draw.
+Once you put your pen down, you start drawing.
+Be careful not to skip steps such as lifting your pen, which would cause you to stop drawing.

+#### - CFUs/Misconceptions
+Teacher Q: How long is each side?
+How did you draw this side without lifting your pen?
+What is your starting point?
+What is your ending point?
+Did you start and end at the same point?
+Which set of instructions repeat?

 ---

 ### Lesson Activity Part 1 (repetition w/o loop control structure)
 time: 10 mins

-Write down all the steps to draw 3, squares/houses/or pinwheels next to each other (without overlapping).
+Write down all the steps to draw 3, squares/houses/or 5 sided pinwheels next to each other (without overlapping).
+Write out all repeating steps (do not use loops at this point of time).
 Choose a specific distance such as 1 inch to the right of the current pen position when moving to next pinwheel and you can default the side length to any appropraite number.

+#### - CFUs/Misconceptions
+Teacher Q: What part is repetitive?
+Is there a repetition within a repetition?
+Are there/Did you use any written shorthands you used so you do not have to rewrite the same thing?

 ---